HOUSING WORK – VIRGO SOLICITORS LIMITED – Costs and service information

 Who will carry out the work?

-The firm’s Director, Dr. Abess Taqi who is practising Solicitor in England & Wales, and also a Notary Public, undertakes all Housing work in our firm.
-He is assisted by the firm’s Trainee Solicitor, Mr. Soner Koroglu.
+The firm’s Director, Dr. Abess Taqi who is practicing Solicitor in England & Wales, and also a Notary Public, undertakes all Housing work in our firm.
+He is assisted by the Assistant Solicitor, Mr. Soner Koroglu.